zirngibl/zirngibl.github.io/_pages/cv.md

 * B.S. in Informatics, Technical University of Munich, 2015
 * M.S. in Informatics, Technical University of Munich, 2019
 * Semester abroad at University of Illinois Urbana-Champaign, 2017
-* Ph.D in Informatics, Technical University of Munich, 2024 (expected)
+* Ph.D. in Informatics, Technical University of Munich, 2025

 Work experience
 ======